Querent-ai/querent-python-research/README.md

 ## Usage

-Querent provides a flexible framework that you can adapt to your specific data collection and processing needs.
-To get started, you can follow these general steps:
+Querent provides a flexible framework that adapts to your specific data collection and processing needs.
+Here's how to get started:

-1. **Configuration:** Set up collector, ingestor, and processor configurations in the appropriate directories.
+1. **Configuration:** Set up collector, ingestor, and processor configurations as needed.

-2. **Collecting Data:** Implement collector classes to gather data from your chosen sources.
-Make sure to handle errors and edge cases gracefully.
+2. **Collecting Data:** Implement collector classes to gather data from chosen sources.
+Handle errors and edge cases gracefully.

 3. **Processing Data:** Create ingestors and processors to clean, transform, and filter collected data.
 Apply custom logic to meet your requirements.

-4. **Storage:** Choose a storage system (e.g., database) and configure the necessary connections.
-Store the processed data efficiently.
+4. **Storage:** Choose your storage system (e.g., databases) and configure connections.
+Store processed data efficiently.

-5. **Task Orchestration:** If handling a large number of tasks, implement a task orchestrator to manage and distribute the workload.
+5. **Task Orchestration:** For large tasks, implement a task orchestrator to manage and distribute the workload.

 6. **Scaling:** To handle scalability, consider running multiple instances of collectors and ingestors in parallel.

-7. **Monitoring:** Implement monitoring and logging to track the progress of tasks, detect errors, and ensure smooth operation.
+7. **Monitoring:** Implement monitoring and logging to track task progress, detect errors, and ensure smooth operation.

-8. **Documentation:** Keep your project well-documented to make it easy for others (and yourself) to understand and contribute.
+8. **Documentation:** Maintain thorough project documentation to make it easy for others (and yourself) to understand and contribute.

 ## Configuration